dol3vs/ERP-SQL/README.md

 ---

-## 📄 License

-This project is part of a educational and professional portfolio.
+### 🔐 Disclaimer
-All content is for demonstration purposes only.
+All data is fictional and for demonstration only.
+No proprietary, personal, or sensitive information is included.